 Hilary Butella is a board certified psychiatric mental health nurse practitioner with a secondary certification in family practice.
-Hilary provides individualized psychiatric medication management while incorporating aspects of physical wellbeing, lifestyle choices, emotional health and spirituality.
+She provides individualized psychiatric medication management while incorporating aspects of physical wellbeing, lifestyle choices, emotional health and spirituality.
 She strives to promote health and wellness in a compassionate, empathetic setting.
-Hilary is passionate about her faith and is inspired to help her patients grow stronger in theirs.
+She is passionate about her faith and is inspired to help her patients grow stronger in theirs.

-Hilary received her Post-Master’s Certification in the Psychiatric Nurse Practitioner Program at Vanderbilt University where she graduated with honors and is currently completing a doctoral program.
-She also holds a Master of Science in Nursing, Family Nurse Practitioner from the University of Houston where she served as a member of nursing faculty for 2 years.
-Hilary received Bachelor of Science degrees from Texas A&M University and Texas Woman’s University.
-Hilary and her husband live in the Klein area with their two daughters.
+Dr. Butella received her Doctorate of Nursing Practice and Post-Master’s Certification in the Psychiatric Nurse Practitioner Program from Vanderbilt University.
+She holds a Master of Science in Nursing, Family Nurse Practitioner from the University of Houston.
+She received Bachelor of Science degrees from Texas A&M University and Texas Woman’s University.
+Dr. Butella also serves as an Associate Professor at University of Texas Cizik School of Nursing in the Texas Medical Center.
+She and her husband live in the Klein area with their two daughters.

 Peter A. Johnson, M.D.